Luis Arconada

-Luis Miguel Arconada Etxarri (born 26 June 1954) is a Spanish retired footballer who played as a goalkeeper.
+Luis Miguel Arconada Etxarri (born 26 June 1954) is a Spanish former professional footballer who played as a goalkeeper.

 He played only for Real Sociedad for nearly 20 years, and helped the club to four titles including two La Liga championships.

 Arconada collected 68 caps for Spain over eight years, and was part of the squads at two World Cups and two European Championships.

 Club career

 Arconada was born in San Sebastián, Gipuzkoa.
-Aged 16, he joined local giants Real Sociedad's youth ranks, going on to play there his entire career and being known as "El pulpo" (Octopus in English).
+Aged 16, he joined local giants Real Sociedad's youth ranks, going on to play his entire career there and being known as "El pulpo" (Octopus in English).

-After two seasons backing up Urruti, Arconada became the club's undisputed starter.
+After two seasons backing up Urruti and the older Pedro Artola, Arconada became the club's undisputed starter by 1976.
 He was instrumental in consecutive La Liga titles, which led – after the second – to a semi-final run in the European Cup.

 Arconada was seriously injured in 1985–86's league opener, which caused him to miss the remainder of the campaign and the 1986 FIFA World Cup.
 He still returned strong for three more seasons, helping Real Sociedad to two consecutive Copa del Rey finals before retiring at 35 with a total of 414 appearances (551 overall); after that, he remained apart from the football world.